marco-willi/hidden-mnist/README.md

-# Implementation of HiDDeN Network - Hiding Data in MNIST
+# Implementation of HiDDeN - Hiding Data in MNIST

 Based on _HiDDeN: Hiding data with deep networks (Zhu et al., 2018)_

-This is a preliminary implementation without any Noise layers.
+This is a preliminary implementation.

 ## Requirements

 - Tensorflow 2.0
+- Scikit-Learn

 ## Examples